 I have lived with depression for as long as I can remember.
 It’s nothing new to me, but now… my personal life is going to hell in a handbasket right along with the rest of the world, and I feel like shit, more so than I have in a long, long time.
 It’s been nearly a decade since I finally found a combination of psychotropic drugs that works for me, and since then, my depressive episodes have been few and far between.
 True, I have struggled with the ups and downs of family life, probably more than the average person does, but I guess that’s par for the course and part of being a highly sensitive autistic person, and for the most part it has been, well, manageable.

 Three years ago, my sister–my lifelong pal, my ‘ride or die,’ my ‘partner in crime’–met her now-fiancé and moved out, which really knocked me for a loop, and it took a good year before I was able to forgive her for ‘abandoning’ me.
-However, that fiancé and I are literal oil and water, and it is not easy; it sends my anxiety levels through the roof just thinking about it, and to this day, it upsets me that I just have to suck it up and deal.
-I have to cope with it whether I like it or not.
-I love my sister, and I am happy that she is happy, but that’s as far as I can take it.
+It sends my anxiety levels through the roof just thinking about it.

 She’s getting married in a year, and naturally, the upcoming wedding is all that anyone can talk about.
 It makes me want to rip my hair out, and I am a highly proficient hair ripper.
-But it’s not as ‘simple’ as my contentious relationship with her future husband.
 I wish that’s all it was, but oh, no: I’m afraid it’s a hell of a lot more complicated than that.
 All this wedding talk, all this wedding planning, is a knife to my heart.

 I used to long for love, you see.
 I’m only human.
 I used to dream of what it would be like to have someone love me, someone who was under no familial obligation to do so, even though I have known since I was a teenager that it’s simply not in the cards for me.
 It’s hard to give up hope, especially when hope is all you have, but sooner or later, it doesn’t make sense to hold onto a stupid pipe dream about something that can never be.